zigai/sprout/README.md

   --force      overwrite files in the destination directory if they already exist
 ```

-Use “define” instead of “accepts.”
-Here’s a clean spec that treats them as module-level names you must define in `sprout.py`.

 ## `sprout.py` file

 The template repository or directory must contain a file named `sprout.py` at its root.